Weight Loss Tips for Homeschooling Moms

 Weight loss for homeschooling moms can be tough.
 We’re often busy from the time we roll out of bed in the morning until we crawl back in at night.
-Finding the time, energy, and motivation to workout can be challenging.
+Finding the time, energy, and motivation to work out can be challenging.
 But it can be done!

 I know because I spent somewhere in the neighborhood of 16 years being obese…and all but the first six or so of those years I’ve also homeschooled.
 I know that many of you may have missed my weight-loss blog before I merged it with my homeschool blog, so I wanted to share some of my favorite weight loss tips and posts.
 I hope they will encourage and inspire you.